npg70/galbreath-old/README.md

 [David Galbreath](/people/galbreath-david-1793.md) and Mary Greenless.
 Under investigation.
 Appears some? all? moved to Ontario, Canada.
 May or may not son of
 [David Galbreath](/people/galbreath-david-1755.md) and Mary Flemming which would make then descendants of James Galbreath / Mary Nielson above.

-## Descendants of William Galbreath and Margaret Dunlop of Campbeltown
+## William Galbreath b.
+1736 / Margaret Dunlop

 The children and grandchildren of [William Galbreath](/people/galbreath-william-1736.md) and Margaret Dunlop were influential in government and industry in Campbeltown and Glasgow.